kwahid/MRI_Intensity_Standardization/README.md

 # MRI_Intensity_Standardization

 ## Repo for code related to T2-weighted MRI Intensity Standardization Project.
 For Fuller Lab at MD Anderson Cancer Center.
 Pre-print available at: https://www.medrxiv.org/content/10.1101/2021.02.24.21252322v2.full.
-Corresponding data for this project will be distributed on FigShare once it is accepted in a scientific journal. <br>
+Corresponding image sets used for this project will be distributed on FigShare once the manuscript is accepted in a scientific journal. <br>

 ### This repo contains the following files: <br>
 #### Jupyter notebook of code implementation (T2_Intensity_Standardization.ipynb). <br>